loader2

 When to invest in liquid funds?

-Let’s now try to understand when liquid funds may be a good choice for investing.
+When liquid funds may be a good choice for investing:

-Liquid funds may be a good investment choice for investors looking to park their money without taking much risk on their capital.
-These funds are suitable for a short period and even good for the medium term if you have a low-risk appetite.
+1. Liquid funds may be a good investment choice for investors looking to park their money without taking much risk on their capital. as they are suitable for a short period to medium term if the low-risk appetite is low.

 Taxation of liquid funds